 Similarly, caffeine’s influence on an athlete’s performance is in no small part due to the effect it has on an individual’s central nervous system.
 This is evident in McDaniel et al. (2009) saying that caffeine “can exert its effects on both the central nervous system and the peripheral tissues, resulting in a number of physiological effects that might improve performance”.
 Goldstein et al. (2010) also endorses this through discussing the effects caffeine has on the central nervous system and how these influence mental capabilities such as memory and motor learning, stating that these effects “may be related to an increased capability to sustain concentration, as opposed to an actual effect on working memory”.
 Therefore, through this collective notion, both McDaniel et al. (2009) and Goldstein et al. (2010) successfully articulate that caffeine’s effect on both the central and peripheral nervous systems results in better concentration and mental capabilities; thus improving athletic performance.
 However, Nehlig (2010) highlights an important aspect in regards to caffeine’s impact on concentration, arousal and mental capabilities through stating that caffeine’s “effects were rather result of complex interactions with does, subject, and task variables”.
 Overall, through the literature reviewed, it can certainly be concluded that caffeine has a substantial impact on an athlete’s performance through the effects it exerts on concentration, arousal and mental capabilities.

-Another notion consistent among the literature reviewed is that there is a dire need for an athlete to monitor their intake and dosage of caffeine.
+Another notion consistent among the literature is that there is a dire need for an athlete to monitor their intake and dosage of caffeine.
 This is particularly evident through Graham et al. (1996) establishing that one hour prior to exercise, a moderate dose of caffeine should be ingested as it will enhance certain types of exercise (Graham et al, 1996).
 According to Graham et al. (1996) the moderate dose of caffeine is 3-13 milligrams per kilogram of body weight.
 However, in a piece of more recent literature ‘Running Science’, Owen Anderson (2013) states that the ergogenic dose of caffeine is 3-9 mg/kg.
 This in turn suggests inconsistencies among caffeine doses and the effects certain doses can have.

 Moreso, an article entitled ‘Caffeine’s Effects on Your Thinking’ not only supports Anderson’s suggestion with regards to the moderate dose of 3-9 mg/kg, but also states that “More than moderate use does not offer additional benefits, and higher doses sometimes lead to negative effects” (Hale, 2012).
 Some of these side effects include: dizziness, insomnia and gastrointestinal distress (Graham et al. 1996).
 Anderson also highlights the adverse effects that enduring consumption of caffeine can have on an athlete’s health and overall athletic performance.
 This is evident in saying that chronic caffeine ingestion “might block the acute, positive effects of caffeine on performance on a specific day” (Anderson, 2013).
 This in turn lessens the influence that caffeine has on improving performance; thus making caffeine supplementation somewhat redundant.
 In regards to the interrelationship between the effects of caffeine on improving performance and moderate dosage, it is considered safe to consume between 3-9mg/kg up to an hour before exercise.
 Although the effects of caffeine are relative to the athlete, dose and exercise, if these guidelines were to be followed, optimal improvement of performance would be encouraged.